 Today is December 28 and the Navigate the Chaos question to consider is “how often do you compare yourself?”
 People who navigate the chaos seldom make the mistake of comparing themselves to others.
 Two of the most common quotes related to comparison are “Comparison is the thief of joy” by Theodore Roosevelt said “Comparison is the death of joy” by Mark Twain.
 Inter-personally, comparison is most often negative and unproductive.
 It rarely serves us well.

 “The journey you take now will be led by you alone.
 Let me say that again.
 The journey you take now will be led by you alone.
-Don’t let that scare you, oh no, let that liberate you.
-Remember, no one came here the same way, and you won’t all achieve success the same way.
-But because you all have shaped your path to graduation in a way that is uniquely and undeniably yours, I am pretty confident that you will continue to do that.
-But as you move forward, please, please, please, oh please, don’t let yourself get caught up in the trap of comparison.
-You know what I’m talking about.
-Ignore the silly 30-Under-30 list that the internet throws at you before you’ve even had your morning cup of coffee.
+Do not let that scare you, oh no, let that liberate you.
+Remember, no one came here the same way, and you will not all achieve success the same way.
+But because you all have shaped your path to graduation in a way that is uniquely and undeniably yours, I am confident that you will continue to do that.
+But as you move forward, please, please, please, oh please, do not let yourself get caught up in the trap of comparison.
+You know what I am talking about.
+Ignore the silly 30-Under-30 list that the internet throws at you before you have even had your morning cup of coffee.
 Those will be the bane of your existence post-graduation, trust me.
 Trust me.
 Comparing yourself to other’s success only slows you down from finding your own.”

 Those who navigate the chaos and translate one dream after another into reality get on with their life each day.
 Comparing themselves to others occupies little, if any, of their time.
-By all means spend time on social media but if you do so in order to compare yourself to others it will be difficult, if not impossible to translate one dream after another into reality.
+Spend time on social media but if you do so in order to compare yourself to others it will be difficult, if not impossible to translate one dream after another into reality.

 How often do you make the mistake of comparing yourself to others?